Jan. 17, 2019 By

 - Query Deserves Diversity results

 These might impact 15 percent of our results.
-Let’s imagine that it changes only one of them, and one high scoring result is replaced with a single item (result number 3).
+To illustrate, let’s imagine that we take our above example, and use Query Deserves Diversity to change only one of the ranking positions, and one high scoring result is replaced with a single item (result number 3).

-In our example, I’ve replaced the third result with something that came in from another algorithm, such as Query Deserves Diversity.
+In our example, I’ve replaced the third result with something that came in from a different algorithm (such as Query Deserves Diversity).
 Know what this does to the Spearman score for links as a ranking factor for this result?
 It drops to 0.03.
 Ouch!

 Hopefully, this will give you some intuition as to why a score in the 0.3 range is an indication that links are a very material factor in ranking.